How to become an airline pilot?

 Europe's leading airline with over 300 aircraft, Ryanair is partnering with Astonfly to recruit and train its future airline pilots

-through the Ryanair Mentored Programme of Integrated ATP and Modular ATP training.
+through the Ryanair Mentored Programme of Integrated ATP.

 Why become a Ryanair airline pilot?